firemodels/bot/Firebot/README.md

     . /usr/local/Modules/3.2.10/init/bash
     module load null modules torque-maui
     module load intel/18
-    module load gfortran492
     ulimit -s unlimited
     ```
+    Note that these modules load the Intel Fortran compiler and other necessary Intel libraries.
+If you want to do a debug compile with the Gnu fortran compiler, add
+    ```
+    module load gfortran492
+    module load openmpi/300gnu_64ib
+    export OPENMPI_GNU=openmpi/300gnu_64ib
+    ```
-    Note that these modules load the Intel Fortran and Gnu Fortran compilers, both of which are used to check FDS for syntax errors and consisistency with the Fortran 2008 standard.
+    Both the Intel and Gnu compilers are used to check FDS for syntax errors and consisistency with the Fortran 2008 standard.

 6. Setup passwordless SSH for the your account.
 Generate SSH keys and ensure that the head node can SSH into all of the compute nodes.
 Also, make sure that your account information is propagated across all compute nodes.